 2015.
 Since 2003 a developmental government tried change the perverse liberal tripod, but eventually failed, as it was victim of exchange rate and fiscal populism, while the international situation deteriorated.
 (Paper in edited book)

-2015.
-Long interview.
-Bresser-Pereira speaks about his life, ideas, and Brazil.
-(Long interview to Leandro Fontoura, Zero Hora)
+2015..
+Bresser-Pereira speaks about his life, PSDB, PT, and Brazil, which lost the idea of nation. (interview to Leandro Fontoura, Zero Hora)

 2015.
 An long-term appreciated exchange rate represents a major competitive disadvantage.
 (Short interview to O Estado de S.Paulo)